-Well maybe it’s time to start 2008 with the Terrific Parenting 30 day challenge!
+Well maybe it’s time to start this year with the Terrific Parenting 30 day challenge!

 Let me ask you to imagine this.
 Suppose I have been magically following you around your house for the past year, and I have been carrying two huge buckets.
 On the side of the first bucket is a plus sign (+) for positive behavior.
 Every time that you engaged, noticed, smiled at, or talked to your kids during a positive or healthy moment, I put a penny in the positive bucket.

 In the other hand, I have another bucket with a big negative (-) sign.
 Every time that you invested energy in a negative behavior, I dropped a penny in this bucket.
 In other words, every time you were nagging, reminding, prodding, pushing, arguing, giving nasty looks, or even “commanding” your children to change their current behavior…you get a penny.

 What is critical to understand here is that I am putting pennies in the bucket every time you engage (i.e., give your attention and energy) either a positive moment…or a negative moment.
 Now, back to the buckets….What would these two buckets looks like?

 Many of the parents I work with tell me like it looks like the negative bucket is overflowing, and there are a few pennies in the positive bucket.

 Well, this is a problem.
 It’s even a bigger problem than it appears, as time goes by.
 We have to change this, if we want this year to be the best year ever.